Burnt Ranch, California: Geography

-According to the United States Census Bureau, the CDP covers an area of 13.4 sqmi, 99.99% of it land and 0.01% of it water.
+According to the United States Census Bureau, the CDP covers an area of 13.4 sqmi, of which 99.99% is land and 0.01% is water.
 The town is 15.7 miles southeast of Willow Creek on State Route 299.

 Climate

 This region experiences hot and dry summers.
 According to the Köppen Climate Classification system, Burnt Ranch has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Demographics

 Amesti first appeared as a census designated place in the 2010 U.S. census.